ArjhanToteck/Spotify-Downloader/README.md

 # How It Works
 This literally just sends the playlist link to a server.
 The server then gets a list of every song in the playlist and looks them up on YouTube.
 It downloads the audio from there and then compresses them into a ZIP file before sending it to the client.

+TODO: make an app version of this too bc my server can't convert all these to mp4s, also incorporate Invidious as an option